crazy-max/diun/doc/providers/swarm.md

 ```

 ## Provider configuration

-The Swarm provider configuration is a map of Docker Swarm clusters to watch with the following options available:

 * `endpoint`: Server address to connect to.
 Local if empty.
 * `api_version`: Overrides the client version with the specified one.